Dogs

 Livestock guardians are animals - typically dogs, llamas and donkeys - that are bred for the purpose of protecting livestock (farm animals) from predators.
 At Hope & Serenity Farm, all of our livestock guardians are dogs (all of our white dogs pictured below!).
 Livestock guardians work all night to protect our animals from coyotes and foxes, which is why they seem very tired during the day.

-Livestock guardians are very expensive and not all sanctuaries can afford to purchase them but we have blessed to have been gifted three of our livestock guardians from a sister sanctuary.
+Livestock guardians are very expensive and not all sanctuaries can afford to purchase them but we have blessed to have been gifted four of our livestock guardians from a sister sanctuary.
 Trooper and Lorelei guard the goats, pigs and sheep while Finley and Bridget take turns guarding the geese and ducks.

 -